thedynamiclinker/sudocode/lost+found/init/And He Called.md

 1: I know what a constructor is.
 What's the $\exists$ thing?

 0: That means "There exists."
 Think of the Axiom of Choice as a function that you can call in standard mathematics.
 That function returns a sentence that says "Something exists."
-And you're allowed to take that sentence that says "X exists" and use it in your proofs.
-It's controversial because you can call that function without passing in an example of an X that makes the sentence true.
+And you're allowed to take that sentence that says "Something exists" and use that sentence in your proofs.
+It's controversial because you can call that function without passing in an example of an actual Something that makes the sentence true.

 1: I'm like 50% following.
 Rephrase?